belcurv/medium/articles/modular_js_3.md

 As mentioned previously, manually re-running Gulp tasks after each minor code change adds an annoying interruption to our workflow.
 Gulp is supposed to make life easier.
 This section will introduce one of Gulp's greatest features: **watchers**.
 A watcher can automatically run tasks in response to specific events.
 We will write a watcher that _watches_ our source `.scss` files for changes, and in response runs our `styles` task.

-But before we do that, a word about running Gulp tasks.
-We ran the previous `styles` and `scripts` tasks by writing _gulp_ and the task's _name_ in our terminal.
-For example:

-`$ gulp scripts`

-But we can also define a default task, one that we execute without naming it, just by typing:

-`$ gulp`

-We'll write our watcher inside of this default task, so that we just have to type `gulp` in terminal and leave it alone - Gulp will continue to run, watching the specified files for changes, and running our task inresponse to those changes.
+But first we have to create a new _default_ task (unsurprisingly called `default`) to contain our watcher.
 Add a new task after our `scripts` task:

 ```javascript
 // default task contains our watcher